Infineon/mtb-example-btstack-freertos-findme/README.md

 Use a CLI terminal to invoke the 'project-creator-cli' tool.
 On Windows, use the command line 'modus-shell' program provided in the ModusToolbox&trade; installation instead of a standard Windows command-line application.
 This shell provides access to all ModusToolbox&trade; tools.
 You can access it by typing "modus-shell" in the search box in the Windows menu.
 In Linux and macOS, you can use any terminal application.

-The following example clones the "[Hello world](https://github.com/Infineon/mtb-example-psoc6-hello-world)" application with the desired name "MyHelloWorld" configured for the *CY8CPROTO-062S2-43439* BSP into the specified working directory, *C:/mtb_projects*:
+The following example clones the "[LE Find me](https://github.com/Infineon/mtb-example-btstack-freertos-findme)" application with the desired name "BluetoothLEFindme" configured for the *CY8CKIT-062-WIFI-BT* BSP into the specified working directory, *C:/mtb_projects*:

    ```
    project-creator-cli --board-id CY8CKIT-062-WIFI-BT --app-id mtb-example-btstack-freertos-findme --user-app-name BluetoothLEFindme --target-dir "C:/mtb_projects"